ocaml/ocaml.org/DOCUMENTATION_WRITING.md

 **Our audience:**
 * Self-directed learners without a tutor
 * Already know some programming basics (one other programming language)
-* People who want to learn untainted functional programming (have seen functional patterns in other languages and are curious about “the real thing”)
 * Likely a majority of consumers of libraries, hopefully some authors or people who turn into it
 * English level B2 ideally